Find top French tutors near you in Halifax, NS

 French Verb Conjugation: 'Parler' and 'Comprendre'

-G Fred taught 13 days ago
+G Fred taught about 1 month ago

 The Tutor and Student explored various academic and professional vocabulary, including scientific terms, organizational roles, and communication strategies.
 They discussed concepts related to formal language and professional environments, with a brief mention of potential next steps for review.